 Also, the National Park Sierra de las Nieves is unique thanks to the flora and fauna.
 This area is also a biosphere reserve, declared by UNESCO, due to its ecosystem where the biodiversity and genetic values are protected.
 Both National Parks have lovely signposted walking trails, for a short walk or a longer trail.

-Close to the home of Finca Las Nuevas, you’ll find the Caminito del Rey, a world-famous path along steep cliffs of a gorge.
+Close to the home of Finca Las Nuevas, you’ll find the Caminito del Rey, a world-famous path along the cliffs of a gorge.
 The El Chorro region, where this path is, has many other beautiful trails.

-4. Walking with children in Andalusia is fun
+4. Walking in Andalusia with children is fun

 ‘Do we have to walk again?’